A Levine-Tristram invariant for knotted tori: Introduction

-In this note we construct, by topological means, a $4$-dimensional version of the \TL\ invariant for certain knotted tori.
-As we explain below, it is reasonable to ask if this has a gauge-theoretic interpretation.
-In some--but not all--examples it is directly related to a gauge-theoretic invariant $\lfo(X,T,\alpha)$ introduced recently by Echeverria~\cite{echeverria:tori}.
+In this paper we construct, by topological means, a $4$-dimensional version of the \TL\ invariant for certain knotted tori, and discuss its relationship to a gauge-theoretic invariant of embedded tori introduced by Echeverria~\cite{echeverria:tori}.
 To state our result, let us define a homology $S^1 \times S^3$ to be an oriented $4$-manifold $X$ with the homology of $S^1 \times S^3$.
 A homology orientation of X (usually suppressed in the notation, but still lurking in the background) is a choice, $\gamma$, of generator of the first cohomology $H^1(X) \cong \Z$. \begin{introthm} Let $T$ be a locally flat torus in a homology oriented homology $S^1 \times S^3$ so that the inclusion map induces a surjection on the first homology groups.
 Then for any $\alpha \in S^1$, there is an invariant $\sigma_\alpha(X,T)\in \Z$ with the following properties. \begin{enumerate} \item If $K$ is a knot in a homology 3-sphere $Y$, then $\sigma_\alpha(S^1 \times Y,S^1 \times K) = \sigma_\alpha(Y,K)$. \item Reversing either the orientation or the homology orientation of $X$ changes the sign of $\sigma_\alpha(X,T)$. \end{enumerate} \end{introthm} The signature invariant $\sigma_\alpha(X,T)$ in theorem~\ref{T:TL} will be constructed as follows.
 From a torus as in Theorem~\ref{T:TL}, we will construct an oriented manifold $V$ with the cohomology of $\ts$, with a distinguished class in $H_3(V)$.
 If $\alpha$ has prime-power order, then $\sigma_\alpha(X,T)$ will be a standard Atiyah-Singer invariant of a $3$ manifold carrying that homology class together with a $\U(1)$ representation determined by $\alpha$.
 The function $\sigma_\alpha(X,T)$ will be extended to all $\alpha$ using a standard averaging argument. \ Echeverria~\cite[Corollary 41]{echeverria:tori} shows that

 where $\lambda(Y)$ is the Casson invariant~\cite{akbulut-mccarthy} of $Y$.